EXPLAINER-The bitter takeover battle between India's Adani and news network NDTV | Business

 Adani Group's indirect control of a stake above 25% means it must put forward an open offer to purchase at least 26% more from existing shareholders in NDTV to give them an opportunity to exit, according to Indian regulations.
 That's what Adani did.
 Laying out its plan, the Adani Group said the open offer will be at 294 rupees per NDTV share for a total consideration of up to $62 million.

-But as that deadline neared, NDTV has threw a spanner in the works by disclosing on Aug.
-25 that its founders were currently prohibited from dealing in India's securities market.
-That was due to a 2020 regulatory decision in a case of suspected insider trading of NDTV shares, the news network said, meaning it can't tranfer shares Adani was trying to secure.
+But as that deadline neared, NDTV threw a spanner in the works.
+It disclosed on Aug.
+25 that its founders were currently prohibited from dealing in India's securities market due to a 2020 regulatory decision in a case of suspected insider trading of NDTV shares.
+According to NDTV, that means the Roys' entity can't transfer the shares Adani was trying to secure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)